JuliaIDE/Julia-LT/README.md

 This is a plugin for Light Table supporting Julia.

 The plan is to build a powerful environment for technical computing, to rival the likes of Mathematica/Matlab for interactivity and ease of use.
+It's currently usable but doesn't completely replace the standard REPL.

+## Instructions

+* Intall the plugin with Light Table's plugin manager (ctrl+space, search for "show plugin manager").
+* `Pkg.clone("Jewel")` in the Julia repl.
+* Open a .jl file
+* ctrl+enter with the cursor on the line you want to evaluate.

 ## Current Features